-First launched in 1962, it has flown 258 times and enabled scientific exploration from the Sun to Pluto and everywhere in between.
+First launched in 1962, it has flown more than 250 times and enabled scientific exploration from the Sun to Pluto and everywhere in between.
 U.S. national security and telecommunications around the world also have benefited from Centaur.

-To date, there have been 167 Dual Engine Centaurs used by both Atlas and Titan rockets and 91 Single Engine Centaurs, exclusively on Atlas.
+To date, there have been 167 Dual Engine Centaurs used by both Atlas and Titan rockets.

 All Centaurs from 1962 to 2000 were dual-engine configurations, and the most recent launches were the final launch of the Atlas IIAS vehicle in 2004 and the first Starliner Orbital Flight Test (OFT) in 2019.
 Atlas rockets have used DECs 144 times and Titan flew 23 DECs from 1974 to 2003.